Anton0Zimin/team-110-customized-tutoring/README.md

 ## AWS Bedrock Use-Cases
 - For tutor:
     - Knowledge Base + context from DynamoDB - generate a summary study plan for a student.
     - Knowledge Base + context from DynamoDB - chat bot for a tutor.
+AWS handles the chat session.
 - For student:
     - Context from DynamoDB - chat bot for a student.
+AWS handles the chat session.

 ### Source Documents for RAG
 - Effective Practices for Online Tutoring